How Much Compensation Can I Claim For A Taxi Accident?

 Additionally, if they agree to take on your case, they may offer to represent you in your claim under a Conditional Fee Agreement (CFA).
 Under this agreement, you won’t need to pay any upfront or ongoing fees for their services.
 Furthermore, if your claim is unsuccessful, there’s no need to pay your solicitor for the services they’ve provided.

 Your solicitor will be paid a success fee if your claim is a successful one.
-This fee is a small and legally capped percentage deducted from the personal injury compensation awarded to you.
+This fee is a small percentage deducted from the personal injury compensation awarded to you that is subjected to a legal limit.

-To learn more about taxi accident claims or working with a No Win No Fee solicitor, you can contact our advisors today.
+For more information regarding taxi accident claims or working with a No Win No Fee solicitor, you can contact our advisors today.
 You can reach our team by:

 We have some other guides that you may find useful: